antznin/des-cracker/REPORT.md

 machines vary one by one.

 The final results led to these parameters :
  * `N` = 12 : 12 machines can run in parallel without using all the available space.
 By looking at the utilization report we use around 98% of the card ;
  * `frequency_mhz` = 20.7 : the maximum frequency we can get is 20.7 MHz.
 With this
  	parameter we got a Worst Negative Slack of 0.1

 ## Conclusion

+Our choice of architecture was to do a full encryption per clock cycles.
+It has been revealed thanks to other groups doing the same project that this may not be the best approach.
+We could have done two things to improve our cracker :
+ * optimize the functions and the register usage in our code to instanciate more machines and thus find the key faster
+ * change the architecture to a pipeline architecture.
+That is not computing a full encryption per clock cycle but rather computing one or more round of the DES algorithm at each clock cycle.
+That would have allowed us to increase the clock frequency of our design without adding too much board utilization

 [des_cracker.md]: ./des_cracker.md
 [DES standard]: ../doc/des.pdf